-Andrew Morris earned his PhD from the University of Oregon where he worked in the Bohannan Lab.
-He is an ecosystem and community ecologist who has studied carbon and nitrogen cycling in diverse ecosystems including periglacial ecosystems in Alaska and Peru; corn fields and rice paddies in New York, Pennsylvania, and Delaware; and tropical forests in Brazil and Gabon.
-His current research is connecting microbial ecology and community ecology to ecosystem nutrient cycles.
+Andrew Morris earned his PhD from the University of Oregon in 2022 where he worked in the Bohannan Lab.
+He is a microbiome scientist and bioinformatician who has studied the role of the microbiome in ecosystem functioning.
+His current research focuses on the heritability of the microbiome in humans and animals to understand microbiome-mediated traits.
 He wants to discover how the composition and abundance of microorganisms in an ecosystem influence ecosystem traits.
 He addresses this problem by drawing on statistical tools from quantitative genetics and experimental approaches from evolutionary biology.

 PhD in Biology, 2022